vaarn/vaarn.github.io/basic-rules.md

 |19|Bloody Mess| 3 |Roll 3 random wounds.
 You pass out.|
 |20|FATALITY| - |You are dead.|

-HP is replenished via Short or Long Rests.
-A Short Rest is a quick sit-down, with a glug of water or a meal.
+HP is replenished via Short and Long Rests.
+A __Short Rest__ is a quick sit-down, with a ration of water or a meal.
 This replenishes d8 + Constitution bonus HP.
-A Long Rest is a full night's sleep in a safe place.
-This replenishes all lost HP, and can heal minor wounds.
+A __Long Rest__ is a ration of water and a meal, followed by a full night’s sleep in a safe place.
+This will either replenish all lost HP or heal one item slot’s worth of wounds.
+Ability scores that have been depleted by enemy attacks replenish at the rate of one point per day.

 If your character is __Deprived__ they cannot benefit from Short or Long Rests.
 Deprivation can be incurred through many means, but the most common are starvation or thirst.

+## Water
+Vaarn has a fluid economy; potable water is one of the most valuable resources in the blue wastelands.
+Up to three rations of water can be carried in one item slot.
+Biological PCs must drink one ration of water every day.
+Synthetic PCs must imbibe a ration of water weekly, in order to cool their general syntax boards and ego-engines.
+Failure to do so will result in the character becoming Deprived.
+If a character is Deprived due to thirst for three days in a row, they will perish.

 ## Mystic Gifts
-Characters use their Gift in play by stating what they want to accomplish, and then paying an HP cost set by the referee, usually of d6.
-This represents the toll the unnatural powers take upon the body.
-Using a Gift in combat will result in a d8 damage roll, but this amount can be increased by paying more HP (paying d8 HP would grant a d10 damage roll, and so on).
-The same ratio applies to Gifts that heal allies' HP.

-Gifts fill up psyche slots.
-Your maximum psyche slots cannot exceed your Psyche bonus.
+Vaarn is a world where religion, science, and magic are indistinguishable.
+Devout faith, mastery of arcane nano-machines, abuse of psychoactive fungus, or mental mutation can grant the mind uncanny influence over the material world.
+All such powers, abilities, and boons are collectively referred to as __Gifts__.

+Note that Gifts are only lightly defined by their name, and the players and referee must collectively agree on the specific effect of a Mystic Gift.
+Using a Gift always costs HP; a precise cost will be determined by the referee once the player describes what they want to accomplish.
+The baseline cost for using a Gift is __d6 HP__.

+Gifts always hit in combat without rolling against armour defence values, and deal damage of one dice size higher than the user paid in HP, plus the character’s PSY bonus.
+Therefore, paying d6 HP will result in a damage roll of d8 + PSY bonus; the same ratio applies if trying to heal an ally using a Gift.
+Some Gifts, such as mind control or force barriers, could be used for extended durations.
+In such cases the character must pay d6 HP for each ten-minute period that the Gift is active.

+Mystic Gifts are not earned merely by gaining levels; they must be actively hunted for.
+Sources of new Gifts could include imbibing psychoactive drugs, brain surgery, training with another psychic, eating another psychic’s brain, meditating in front of a hypergeometric obelisk, and so on.
+It is up to the GM how exactly new Gifts can be obtained.

+## Exotica
+Exotica are the strange relics of the many extinct civilizations that preceded your own.
+Exotica may take the form of weaponry, clothing, tools, or bizarre constructions that are beyond the understanding of mortal minds.
+It is presumed that the PCs are vault-raiders, on the hunt for such items of Exotica.
+When a new item of Exotica is found, the GM may ask for an INT save in order to puzzle out what the device does.
+If the save is failed, it is assumed that the PCs cannot understand the device.
+They can either have the item appraised at a settlement or use it and hope for the best.

 ## Advancement
 As you adventure in Vaarn, your character will grow from a relative novice into a more seasoned explorer.
 This is represented by your Level.
 All new characters start at Level 1, and advance by completing Expeditions.
 The precise nature of a single Expedition will be defined by the GM, but they usually involve extended journeys during which the characters solve problems, negotiate with or battle opponents, and discover more about the world of Vaarn.
 Completing an Expedition will gain you one experience point or __XP__.
 When your XP equals your current Level, increase your Level by one and erase all XP tallies.